CSaratakij/MainBlog/content/projects/Doppelganger.md

 The problem here is that, player will get stuck at some point when they try to walk on this type of the collider setup.

-Despite how it look, a bunch of smaller box collider cannot provide a seemless ground surface.
+Despite how it looks, a bunch of smaller box collider cannot provide a seemless ground surface.

 Physics engine try to push away each pair of the collider when it detects the collision in each fixed update to prevent them from overlap to each other.